jyotirmay-neuro/jyotirmay-neuro.github.io/_pages/about.md

 Academic Journey So Far..
 ======
-My research journey began at the Indian Institute of Science Education and Research (IISER) Thiruvananthapuram, where I first started working in **Thakur Neurodegeneration Lab**.
+My research journey began at the Indian Institute of Science Education and Research (IISER) Thiruvananthapuram, where I first started working in Thakur Neurodegeneration Lab.
 This experience laid the groundwork for my skills and knowledge of neurobiology and experimental research.
 I worked with a chronic mouse model of Parkinson's Disease to study neurodegeneration and evaluate the therapeutic potential of autophagy modulators.
 Along the way, I gained experience with various techniques and working with mice.

 In addition to my experimental skills, I integrated my love for computer science into my research.
 I taught myself machine learning techniques and developed a GUI-enabled tool for automating the cylinder test used to estimate unilateral degenerative pathology.
 This combination of experimental and computational approaches is a hallmark of my research philosophy, which I hope will enable me to not only generate high-quality data but also extract detailed insights that might otherwise be overlooked.